Artist Registry

 Bio

-Chiara No has been an exhibiting artist for over 10 years.
-She has shown at SpringBreak NYC; MoCA Westport, Norwalk, CT; Field Projects and Bible, New York City; EXILE, Vienna, Austria; and has participated in both the NYC and LA Printed Matter Art Book Fair.
+Chiara No has shown at ZonaMaco, Mexico City; SpringBreak NYC; The Jewish Museum of Milkwukee, Field Projects; EXILE, Vienna, Austria and has participated in both the NYC and LA Printed Matter Art Book Fair.
 Her work has been featured on Hyperallergic and Bmore Art.
-No has been an artist-in-residence at Bemis Center for Contemporary Art, Wassaic Projects and Haystack School of Craft.
+No has been an artist-in-residence at Bemis Center for Contemporary Art, The Lighthouse Works, Wassaic Projects and Haystack School of Craft.
 In 2015, No received the Silverstein Travel Grant allowing her to travel to Berlin to interview women in the Metal scene.
 Cassandra Press published her short screenplay, MU/TH/UR 6000, an experimental genderless horror screenplay in 2017 which is currently sold at Printed Matter.
 Her work on paper is in the Whitney's Special Collection, the Walker Art Center Library and Archives and the Art Institute of Chicago's Joan Flasch Artists' Book Library.
-No currently lives and works in Johnson, VT.
+No currently lives and works in Johnson, Vermont.

-• 2023 Women Pulling at The Threads of Social Discourse, Jewish Museum, Milw., WI
+• 2023 Women Pulling at The Threads of Social Discourse, Jewish Museum, Milwaukee, WI

 • 2023 Lineage, Field Projects, New York, NY

-• 2023 Counting the Seconds Between Lightning and Thunder, Wassaic, NY
+• 2023 Counting the Seconds Between Lightning and Thunder, Wassaic Projects, Wassaic, NY

 • 2023 Freaks of Nature, SpringBreak, New York, NY